MasonDevereux/masondevereux.github.io/README.md

 # Mason Devereux's Creative Portfolio
-Hi, my name is Mason Devereux and I am a digital art and animation student at DigiPen Institute of Technology.
+Hello!
+My name is Mason Devereux and I am a digital art and animation student at DigiPen Institute of Technology.
 This growing portfolio contains some of my past artwork and completed projects.

 ***